 This lab is to be done individually, without group help.
-If you have problems, you should see the TA or the instructor.
+If you have problems, you should see the TA or the instructor, or post to the blog for general advice.
 Your writeups should be your own work as well as your efforts on the parallel programming and experimental studies.